natthasath/demo-tfa-api/README.md

 # 🎉 Demo TFA API

-TFA (Two-Factor Authentication) is a security measure that requires users to provide two forms of identification in order to access an account or system.
-This can include a password and a fingerprint, or a password and a text message code.
-It adds an extra layer of security to protect against unauthorized access.
+Two-factor authentication (TFA) adds an extra layer of security by requiring a user to provide two forms of identification to access an account or system.
+It can include a password and a security code sent via text or email.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)